-“The HVAC trade, among others, currently has a 0 percent unemployment rate,” said Bill Hillman, MC’s Industrial Technology Department chair.
+“The HVAC trade, among others, currently has a 0 percent unemployment rate,” said Bill Hillman, MC’s former Industrial Technology Department chair, who helped launch the apprenticeship.
 “Young men and women who choose to get into any trade within the construction industry and apply themselves can write their own ticket – and even more so in the near future.”

 The apprenticeship is an expansion of MC’s Sustainable Construction Technology program, with students receiving certification after completing 4,000 hours of schooling and workplace experience.
 Students will complete one semester of classes at MC’s west campus, then work with their sponsor to complete the apprenticeship.